phpbb/documentation/development/development/css_guidelines.rst

 .. note::

-This is used to provide detailed linting for our standards via the ``.stlyelintrc`` file in the root of the project.
+This is used to provide detailed linting for our standards via the ``.stylelintrc`` file in the root of the project.

 2. `postcss-sorting`_
 ^^^^^^^^^^^^^^^^^^^^^